dkgolfnut5192/YourControls_MSFS_ATR42-72-600/README.md

 Known Issues:
 - For Profile WITH KNOBS, dials mentioned above must be turned very slowly for them to synch

-- For Profile WITHOUT KNOBS the buttons mentioned above will have to be manually sichroinized with pilot and First Officer so the planes will be coordinated in configuration changes
+- For Profile WITHOUT KNOBS the buttons mentioned above will have to be manually synchroinized with pilot and First Officer so the planes will be coordinated in configuration changes

 - PROP GURAD may not be Synched